 There is no “I” in team, but there is an “I” in “winner”.
 Use the Prezi Analytics leaderboard to track how all of your team members are performing against one another, such as who is getting the highest open rates, the highest completion rates, and the most engagement from viewers.
 These big picture metrics can help you to figure out who top performers are, and figure out what they’re doing differently—and how junior salespeople can become more like them.

-If you’re interested in knowing more about Prezi Analytics or the other great Prezi Business features, learn more here.
+If you’re interested in knowing more about Prezi Analytics or the other great Prezi Business features, contact us to learn more.